RSP vs VOO: Which ETF Is Better in 2026?

 The bottom line: RSP vs VOO

-Both funds lean heavily on DELL, so understanding that single company explains a lot of what drives either ETF.
+Both funds lean on DELL, so understanding that one company explains a lot of what drives either ETF.

 Walnut connects your real brokerage so you can see how RSP and VOO overlap with what you already own, analyze either by chatting through Claude or ChatGPT, and place any trade yourself.